mchlbrnhrd/watering_system/README.md

   - evaluate log files and show graphically from remote

 # Hardware Setup
-Connect digital outputs of arduino (microcontroller) with relais module inputs.
+Connect digital outputs of arduino (microcontroller) with relay module inputs.
 Connect analog inputs of arduino with capacitive soil moisture sensors.
-Connect pumps with relais module switches and power supply.
+Connect pumps with relay module switches and power supply.
 Make sure to use correct voltages for arduino board and pump.

 ![hardware setup](doc/scetch_small.jpg)